nimalansivakumar/taskord/README.md

 # Taskord
-An app to tracks, creates , assign and manage tasks for groups of people.
+An app that tracks, creates , assign and manage tasks for groups of people.

 # Demo